R0m1k3/LogiFlow/replit.md

 - **Order and Delivery Management:** Full CRUD operations for orders and deliveries, including linking orders to deliveries and managing their statuses.
 - **Reconciliation:** Functionality for reconciling Bills of Lading (BL) and invoices with immediate UI updates.
 - **Invoice Verification Cache:** Robust caching system for invoice verification results with automatic expiration and conflict resolution.
 Enhanced with unique constraint handling and graceful error management for production stability (August 2025).
+- **UI Scrollbar Optimization:** Eliminated redundant vertical scrollbar on the right side of the screen while preserving necessary internal page scrolling.
+Implemented global CSS rules with `overflow: hidden` on html/body/root and Layout height management to prevent vertical overflow issues in production (August 2025).
 - **User and Permission Management:** Granular access controls ensuring that users (e.g., employees) have appropriate permissions for tasks like creating customer orders.
 - **Reporting:** Statistical reporting, including monthly summaries of deliveries based on `deliveredDate`.